kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 had also joined GCHQ around this time, and he managed, after reading Ellis's report, to come up with what we now know as the Diffie-Hellman protocol.

-The story of this discovery was kept secret for a further 24 years.
+**The story of this discovery was kept secret for a further 24 years**.
 In 1997, Clifford announced to a conference the true history of the development of public key cryptography, and various internal reports were declassified to support the story.
 Alas, Ellis, whose original idea it had all stemmed from, died a few months before the announcement.